 Marisa Peer is the founder of RTT®, which she developed after working with thousands of clients over her thirty-year career as a therapist.
 She has successfully transformed the lives and careers of her clients all over the world, including celebrities, royalty, top athletes, and CEOs.

-The best-selling author of five books, Marisa combines the best principles of hypnosis, cognitive behavioral therapy (CBT), neuro-linguistic programming (NLP), neuroscience, and hypnotherapy to create a one-of-a-kind therapy approach that is remarkably effective and sets you on the quick path towards psychological well-being.
+The best-selling author of six books, Marisa combines the best principles of hypnosis, cognitive behavioral therapy (CBT), neuro-linguistic programming (NLP), neuroscience, and hypnotherapy to create a one-of-a-kind therapy approach that is remarkably effective and sets you on the quick path towards psychological well-being.

-To date, she has trained thousands of therapists to deliver a completely individualized approach to each client.
+To date, she has trained thousands of students to deliver a completely individualized approach to each client.
 Many have reported seeing changes in as few as one to three sessions after seeing an RTT® therapist.

 Removing victim mentality is the key to helping you take personal responsibility for your life.
 Once you shift your mindset from victim to victor, you’ll be able to change your circumstances and achieve success, happiness, and your true potential.